Regulatory actions for Dec. 1, 2025

 Dec.
 1, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: A2z Radiology, Boston Scientific, Cleveland Diagnostics, Mediview.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Ascendis, Astrazeneca, Beone, Novo Nordisk, Otsuka, Sun.

 Briefs